AcademySoftwareFoundation/tac/process/lifecycle.md

 # Proposal Process

 Projects must be submitted to [tac@lists.aswf.io](mailto:tac@lists.aswf.io) for consideration.
-Project proposals submitted to the ASWF TAC must provide the following information to the best of thier ability.
+Project proposals submitted to the ASWF TAC must provide the following information to the best of their ability.

 * Name of the project (existing or proposed)
 * Requested project maturity level (select one): Adopted, Incubation, and Sandbox
 * Project description (please describe the purpose and function of the project, its origin and its significance to the ecosystem)
-* Please explain how this project is aligned with the mission of ASWF?
+* Please explain how this project is aligned with the mission of ASWF
 * What is the project’s license for code contributions and methodology for code contributions.
 ASWF maintains recommendations for contribution and licensing for hosted projects.
 * What tool or platform is utilized for source control (GitHub, etc.) and what is the location (e.g. URL)?
 * What are the external dependencies of the project, and what are the licenses of those dependencies?
 * What roles does the project have (e.g. maintainers, committers?)
-Who are the current core committers of the project, or which can a list of committers be found?
+Who are the current core committers of the project, or where can a list of committers be found?
 * What mailing lists are currently used by the project?
 * What tool or platform is leveraged by the project for issue tracking?
 * Does the project have a Core Infrastructure Initiative security best practices badge?
 Do you foresee any challenges obtaining one?
 (See: https://bestpractices.coreinfrastructure.org)